Margo Sakova, Inbound Marketing Manager at Influ2, shares tips to incorporate hyper-personalization into your account-based strategies.

 This brings us to two conclusions:

 Let’s take a hypothetical John Smith, who is a VP of Sales at ABC Company.
-He receives a relevant ad on LinkedIn: it addresses him as a VP of Sales and provides benefits that are pertinent for his position.
+He receives a relevant ad on LinkedIn.
+It addresses him as a VP of Sales and provides benefits that are pertinent for his position.
 He is not quite sure yet.

-He then sees an ad from the same company on Facebook showing a case study.
+John then sees an ad from the same company on Facebook showing a case study.
 He proceeds to the website and reads the case study.
-He then interacts with a few more pieces of marketing communications and starts considering the company.
+John then interacts with a few more pieces of marketing communications and starts considering the company.
 He has not submitted any forms, but suddenly he receives a friendly message from a business development manager — and agrees to talk.
 And that’s not the end.
 He continues receiving timely and relevant communication from both sales and marketing teams until he converts and beyond.

 Hyper-personalized digital marketing helps to make the message relevant, and the right software allows you to keep it consistent across platforms.